 - Age UK Incident Management Procedures

 - 'Putting People First' The Age UK Community Interest Company approach to caring for customers in vulnerable circumstances

 Age UK is committed to providing services which embrace diversity and that promote equality of opportunity.
 Everyone who accesses our services or works for us in a paid or voluntary capacity should be safe, empowered to play a part in promoting their own welfare and that of others and able to live a life free from abuse.
-This applies to all, regardless of age, gender, ethnicity, disability, sexuality or belief.
+This applies to all, regardless of age, sex, ethnicity, disability, sexuality or belief.